Fireooout/LocalAutoBackupTool/README.md

 - **Hotkey Settings**:
   1. Enter the hotkey in the input box according to the format (e.g., `ctrl+F1`)
   2. Check the **Enable Hotkey** option to activate the global hotkey function

+##### 3.1.4 Advanced Settings (Enhanced in v1.2.1)
+In the "Advanced Settings" tab, you can configure more backup options:
+- **Backup Prefix Settings**: Customize the prefix naming rule for backup files
+- **Suffix Type Selection**: Choose from timestamp, sequential number, or custom suffix
+  - Timestamp: Use date and time as suffix (default method)
+  - Sequential Number: Use incremental sequential number as suffix
+  - Custom: Support user-defined suffix format, which can include date and time format
+- **Duplicate File Handling**: Set the handling method when encountering duplicate backup files
+  - Overwrite: Directly overwrite the backup file with the same name
+  - Rename: Automatically add a sequential number suffix to duplicate files
+  - Skip: Keep the existing backup and skip the current backup
+- **Backup Counter Management**: View and reset the backup sequential number counter

 #### 3.2 Start Backup
 - **Auto Backup**: Click the **Start Auto Backup** button, which will switch to **Stop Auto Backup**, and the software enters the background automatic backup mode